-- Honors Field Experience in Public Health (Study Abroad) EARTHSCI 5797.02 - Honors Internship PUBHLTH 3191E - Public Health 4999.01H-Honors Research Thesis
+- Honors Field Experience in Public Health (Education Abroad) EARTHSCI 5797.02 or other pre-approved experience. - Honors Internship PUBHLTH 3191E - Public Health 4999.01H-Honors Research Thesis

-Honors Field Experience (Study Abroad) - EARTHSCI 5797.02
+Honors Field Experience (Education Abroad) - EARTHSCI 5797.02

 The honors education abroad experience is completed under the mentorship of a faculty advisor.
 Students must identify an education abroad experience well in advance of the semester of graduation.
 Students must also choose a faculty member to serve as their faculty advisor for the education abroad experience.
 Usually, this would be the course instructor.